vijayvee/contextual_circuit_bp/README.md

 TODO

 1) FIX THESE ISSUES WITH eRF calculation:
-	a) ensure that eRFs are calculated in the appropriate order (use a sorteddict)
 	b) figure out why the "start" coordinate is fucked.
 1) Pull from DB for visualizations
 2) Evaluation script: Visualizations w/ LRP + plotting loss curves + plotting accuracy curves across multiple models.